HackYourFuture/post-grad-ed/Week3/README.md

 2. A video explaining 1 concept you've learned about most about during the development of the project, find instructions [here](./../how-to-record-concept.md)

-3. Already make a pull request with including the current state of your technical assigment code.
+3. Already make a pull request with including the current state of your technical assigment code and share your 2 TA planning including the new features you will code next week.

-4. Perform a code review on the pull request of one of your classmates.
-For instructions on how to do this, look [here](./../how-to-code-review.md)
+4. Perform a code review on your pull request.
+For instructions on how to do this, look [here](./../how-to-code-review.md).
+What can you do better?
+Also connect with your mentor to get their feedback!

 _DEADLINE FRIDAY 23.59 CET_